AidanBrasseur/ErrorBreaker/README.md

 # ErrorBreaker

-The full landing page for ErrorBreaker can be accessed at the following link: [LandingPage](https://csc309errorbreaker.herokuapp.com/index.html#home)
+The full landing page for ErrorBreaker can be accessed at the following link: [Landing Page](https://csc309errorbreaker.herokuapp.com/index.html#home)

 The full documentation can be accessed at the following link:  [Documentation](https://csc309errorbreaker.herokuapp.com/docs.html)